eclipse-tractusx/tractusx-edc/docs/development/decision-records/2024-09-16-proposal-federated-catalog-distribution/README.md

 - The usage of the Discovery Service requires a technical user account to access it (must be requested).

-As indicated, the new service would have own API capable of:
+As indicated, the new extension would have own API capable of:

 #### Save BPNL's
+A member can add a BPNL through this API from which the Connector URL's are needed.
+This extension will iterate over the listed BPNL's and query the Discovery Service.
 Request body would contain a list of BPNL's, allowing to store in bulk.
 ```
 [POST] /api/target-nodes